AaronAmberman/WPF.InternalDialogs/README.md

     - *InputBoxAcceptsReturn* - Gets or sets whether or not the input text box accepts return.
 Default is false.
     - *InputBoxAcceptsTab* - Gets or sets whether or not the input text box accepts tabs.
 Default is false.
     - *InputBoxBackground* - Gets or sets the background for the content part of the movable resizable internal dialog.
 Not the same as Background.
+	- *InputBoxDefaultHeight* - Gets or sets the default height of the resizable portion.
+	- *InputBoxDefaultWidth* - Gets or sets the default width of the resizable portion.
     - *InputBoxMaxHeight* - Gets or sets the input box internal dialog maximum height.
 Default is 600.0.
     - *InputBoxMaxWidth* - Gets or sets the input box internal dialog maximum width.
 Default is 800.0.
     - *InputBoxMinHeight* - Gets or sets the input box internal dialog minimum height.
 Default is 50.0.